Simpson-Computer-Technologies-Research/azure-function-app-acr-docker/README.md

 What you need to do:

-1. Login to Azure: `az login`
-2. Update the variables in `deploy.sh`
+1. Update the variables in `deploy.sh`
-3. Run the following command: `bash deploy.sh`
+2. Run the following command: `bash deploy.sh`

 And there you go!
 You've deployed an Azure Function App with Docker.